GeodesicGames/LeapUnreal/README.md

 [![GitHub release](https://img.shields.io/github/release/leapmotion/leapunreal.svg)](https://github.com/leapmotion/leapunreal/releases)

-The official [Leap Motion](http://www.leapmotion.com) plugin for the Unreal Engine 4.
+Fork of the official [Leap Motion](http://www.leapmotion.com) plugin for the Unreal Engine 4.
+Forked by [Geodesic Games](http://www.geodesic.games/).

+Find more Unreal Engine Plugins and projects at [www.geodesic.games](http://www.geodesic.games/)

+This fork is to remove the VR Mode and create a reliable plugin meant for Leap Motion Desktop Mode.
+Also fixed common crashes and bugs present when using Desktop Mode.

+# Changes

+1. Remove VR Mode.
+(Plugin only works for with the Leap Motion facing up on the table)
+2. Fix engine crash when returning quaternion rotation offset.
+(Returns static quaternion value)

 You can use convenience blueprints to just select and play or use a custom approach via blueprints or C++.
 See relevant sections for details